rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 Page 0, Tuple 4: [id=1, email='alice@final.com',       xmin=768, xmax=0]   ← current
 ```

 Each UPDATE created a new tuple and marked the old one as superseded by setting its xmax.
-The old tuples aren't erased—they're marked dead, waiting for cleanup.
+The old tuples aren't erased, they're marked dead, waiting for cleanup.

 We can see the dead tuple count in the table statistics: